 We can only outline some of the tasks here a safety consultant can and should carry out, many make exaggerated claims.

 If this service is provided by an external consultant you will normally pay an initial fee followed by a monthly retainer fee for continued support and advice should it be required.
 This service is where your consultant becomes part of your business and should be informed of anything that changes within the organisation.
 In this service, you will be provided with a full Safety Management System including full Health & Safety Policy and generic Risk Assessments.
 Your consultant will be on hand to be the link between you and the HSE should this ever be necessary.
-Many clients think that all they need from a consultant is a H&S Policy and a handfull of generic RAMS, this is simply not the case, at Stagesafe we provide a full service including an auditable and compliant management system.
-Dont waste our time if you only just want the documents.
+Many clients think that all they need from a consultant is an H&S Policy and a handful of generic RAMS, this is simply not the case, at Stagesafe we provide a full service including an auditable and compliant management system.

 It's not difficult to put in place all the required management systems and other basic requirements of a compliant safety management system but it does require some effort and expense from you, after the initial effort and expense it's easy and very cheap to maintain and you can have help every step of the way.

 After our initial site visit and inspection/audit of your site or premises, you will be provided with recommendations, policy, etc. The effort and expense that went into them will be wasted if they are not acted upon.
 Employers quite often fail to translate good thinking about health and safety into action and allow breaches of the law to persist as a result.
 By engaging Stagesafe, you acknowledge that compliance with health and safety legislation is a serious matter.
 If no action follows, or if you pick out only the easy or inexpensive recommendations, your money will have been wasted and your seriousness about health and safety will be called into question.

 As with any supplier, the relationship with your consultant needs regular monitoring and managing to ensure your business draws the maximum possible benefit from it.
 I will want to know if I am achieving what you want.